What is Healthcare Network Security?

 Zero Trust Architecture

 In the past, the use of in-house system architectures had helped standardise a perimeter-security model.
-This implies that any device connecting to the network from within in-house can be assumed to be authenticated and thus the network is designed to primarily prevent threats from outside the network.
+This implies that any device connecting to the network from within the in-house healthcare network should be assumed to be authenticated and thus the network is designed to primarily prevent threats from outside the healthcare network.

 Zero Trust is an identity-centric security strategy designed to provide no trust-based access to systems and therefore moves the boundary to be from the system to the connecting device.
 There are three core principles to Zero Trust: